-As we can see, these obstacles make international transfers a complex process, one which may deter students from attending universities abroad in the first place.
+These challenges make international transfers a complex process, one which may deter students from attending foreign universities in the first place.

-The key solution for universities is to adopt a standard approach that accepts payments from China.
+The answer for universities, is to adopt a standard approach that accepts payments from China.
 One payment solution for this is to use Alipay, a popular digital wallet for Chinese students.

 50% of mobile payments in China involve Alipay, with over 40 million merchant locations used.
-Mobile payments with Alipay use QR codes and mobile phones, a system which is not highly adopted in the UK yet.
+Mobile payments with Alipay use QR codes and mobile phones, a system which is not widespread in the UK - yet.